 What do my child's test results mean?

-Test results may vary depending on the method used for the test, and other things.
+Test results may vary depending on your child's age, gender, health history, and other

 Positive galactosemia test results usually mean that your child needs more blood tests.